rebeccalipton/kc-data-analysis/README.md

-# Evaluating the Distribution of Mental Health and Substance-Use Disorder Providers
+# Evaluating the Distribution of Mental Health and Substance-Use Disorder Providers in King County, WA

 This repository contains the following files necessary to run a local Python Dash application.
 The application is an interactive dashboard demonstrating the distribution of King County Mental Health and Substance Use-Disorder Providers given certain user-selected criteria.